rsdoiel/ws/README.md

 # What is _ws_?

-*ws* is a simple webserver with optional support for JavaScript defined route handlers.  _http_ and _https_ (SSL via TLS) protocols via Golang's _net/http_ package.
-At this time it does not support PHP, Perl, Python, Lua, etc.
+*ws/wsjs* is simple webserver with optional support for JavaScript defined route handlers.
+Both _http_ and _https_ (SSL via TLS) protocols via Golang's _net/http_ package.
+When SPDY and HTTP2 are added to golang's http package a recompile should enable picking those protocols as well.

+At this time it does not support other embedded languages PHP, Perl, Python, Lua, etc. It does come with some helpful utilities for setting up the enviroment, stubbing directories and files for projects and generating self signed SSL/TLS certs and keys.

-+ It is great for server static web pages!
++ *ws* is great for server static web pages!
     - Built on Golangs native http/https modules
     - Implements a restricted http.FileServer based Golang's builtin http.FileServer
-+ It includes OttoEngine enabling JavaScript defined route handling
++ *wsjs* includes OttoEngine enabling JavaScript defined route handling
     - built on Robert Krimen's excellent [otto](https://github.com/robertkrimen/otto) JavaScript VM

 Got an idea for a new project?
 Want to prototype it quickly?

 1. run "wsinit" to set things up
 2. run ". etc/config.sh" seed your environment
-3. run "ws" and start working!
+3. run "ws" or "wsjs" and start working!

-_ws_ feature set has been kept minimal.
+_ws_ and _wsjs_ feature sets have been kept minimal.
 Only what you need when you turn it on.

 + Restricted file service, only from the docroot and no "dot files" are served
 + No dynamic content support unless you turn on OttoEngine for JavaScript defined routes (great for creating JSON blobs used by a client side demo)